matt-walsh/goal-clicker/README.md

 - Goal Juice
     - Player clicks a button to generate 'goal juice'.
     - This juice is used to power the 'goal generator'
-    - This juice can also be used to purchase upgrades
 - Goal Generator
     - The 'goal generator' powers humanity to resume following their goals
     - While running, the generator drains 'goal juice' at a specified rate